CALL NOW! 210-308-6448

 Understanding Benefits - A military service member sitting on the couch looking concerned.

-Loss of Healthcare Coverage
+Loss of Military Healthcare Benefits

 Remarriage of a divorced military spouse may render the former spouse ineligible for TRICARE coverage.
 Nevertheless, the eligibility for TRICARE coverage may vary depending on the sponsor’s status and the length of the marriage.
 It is suggested to contact TRICARE or consult official TRICARE resources for precise details regarding eligibility after remarriage.